Priory consultant warns of cocaine risks after report of use in Bingo halls

 Charities said they weren't surprised by the findings as the latest statistics showed that drug abuse among the older generation was a growing problem.

 Dr Campbell said: “This is an increasingly serious problem and it is not just about age – it is about social class.”

-A recent Government report showed that cocaine use in Britain had trebled in two decades, was seen as safe and no longer 'the preserve of wealthy bankers and celebrities'.
-Its authors said the drug was now 'firmly embedded in UK society’.
+A recent Government report showed that cocaine use in Britain had trebled in two decades, and was seen as safe and no longer "the preserve of wealthy bankers and celebrities".
+Its authors said the drug was now "firmly embedded in UK society".

 Consequences of cocaine use

 Commenting on The Sun report, Dr Campbell told ITV: “Older people were young once and started to smoke weed and do amphetamines in the past, and have moved onto this.
 People are doing this for a variety of reasons.
 Everybody wants to try the thing the ‘beautiful people’ are trying.
 People have used other drugs in earlier years and then thought ‘what’s the harm of doing this?’.”

 He said some people were using cocaine as an antidepressant, but he stressed it was “very ineffective” as an antidepressant, and “it’s a very bad idea”.

 He also warned of the serious physical consequences to the heart and liver and to people’s mental state.
 “You can have a cardiac arrest, you can have a stroke; of course it affects your liver and your mental health.
 It’s a depressant overall.